idontwantausernameplease/blurg/contents/contribute.md

 You can find it it [here](https://discord.gg/RrTa9qSE).

-## Planned additions:
+# Ideas for additions:

 If you have an idea to how to carry out any of these, add them through the edit button or mention it on the Discord server.

-- I plan to write more about democratic/collaborative science.
+- I want to write more about democratic/collaborative science.
 Inspiration:
   - www.pairagraph.com
   - www.kialo.com
   - www.quora.com